-Tiny miniature and dwarf waterliles are ready potted in 1 litre baskets and suitable for shelf .
-A larger pond waterlily is ready rooted in a 3 litre mesh basket in aquatic compost and able to be placed immediately into your pond in a still, sunny position on shelf .
+Tiny miniature and dwarf Water lilies are ready potted in 11cm baskets and suitable for shelf .
+A pond waterlily is ready rooted in a 20cm basket in aquatic compost to be placed immediately into your pond on deeper shelf or to give surface cover over deeper water.

-If the waterlily or Water Hawthorn you receive has leaf growth that has reached the surface of our pond in the Nursery (ie the leaf is no longer furled but lying flat) then you should place it so that the flat leaf is on the water surface again.
+If the waterlily or Water Hawthorn you receive has leaf growth that has reached the surface of our pond in the Nursery (ie the leaf is no longer furled but lying flat) then place it so that the flat leaf is on the water surface in your pond.

-The plant can be lowered deeper but do not rush to take the plant all the way to its specified depth in the first year.
-The waterlily crown will see more sunshine if it is not too deep and you will have a stronger plant that will flower better.
+The plant can be lowered deeper under the water later.
+Do not rush to take the plant all the way to its specified depth in the first year.

 Wait until Autumn and lower the basket then if the waterlily or Water Hawthorn grew strongly that year.

 Water lilies provide much needed shade to the deeper water areas:

 Waterlilies keep pond temperature constant and algae growth low whilst providing colourful waterlily flowers on the pond surface.

 Each water lily bloom will last for a few days and should be removed if possible before it rots and releases exess nutrients into the pond.

 You should cover 70% of the water surface area with waterlily leaf growth in the height of summer.

 Other deep water surface plants -Aponogeton distachyos (Water Hawthorn) also for shelf .This sends leaf stalks up to the water surface in February to give leaf cover and flower across the pond surface from February until May.